satyagraha/searcher/README.md

 Similarly, on a results tree row you can click the right-hand mouse button to activate the context (pop-up) menu for that type of entry;
 then press _Enter_ for the selected action.
 Depending on OS, any keyboard context menu shortcuts are also supported for mouse-free operation.

+If no search text is present, the search will simply display all matching filenames.

 When started from the command line, the program accepts an optional initial directory path argument.

 ### Accelerator Keys